rkaunismaa/GenerativeDeepLearning/README.md

 ## Friday, June 2, 2023

+Running the notebooks from chapter 5, 6 and 7.

+## Monday, June 5, 2023

-Running the notebooks from chapter 5.
+Running the notebooks from chapter 8.